 - a.
-One freestanding pole sign, in compliance with Section 737.5.3.3 shall be allowed per frontage for Parcels 25 and 27.
-Any additional signs that may be permitted along S.R.
-64, 1-75, or along any other street frontage shall be limited to ground signs, in compliance with Section 737.5.3.3. - b.
+One freestanding pole sign, in compliance with Section 900.6.C.3 shall be allowed per frontage for Parcels 25 and 27.
+Any additional signs that may be permitted along State 64, 1-75, or along any other street frontage shall be limited to ground signs, in compliance with Section 900.6.C.3 - b.
 A project identification sign located at the project's westernmost entrance may contain a maximum sign area of 200 square feet (constructed on Parcel 23).
-The sign shall maintain a minimum setback of 125 feet from S.R.
-64 and a minimum distance of 500 feet from the pole sign along State Road 64 in Parcel 20.
+The sign shall maintain a minimum setback of 125 feet from State Road 64 and a minimum distance of 500 feet from the pole sign along State Road 64 in Parcel 20.
 The design of the sign and surrounding wetland and water features shall be consistent with plan and elevation in Exhibit 5. - c.
 Signage on Parcels 19 and 20 will be consistent with the signage plan attached hereto as Exhibit 16.
-All signage on Parcels 19 and 20 for the Heritage Harbour DRI shall be permitted as shown on the attached sign plan and key legend, Exhibit 16.
+All signage on Parcels 19 and 20 for the Heritage Harbour DRI shall be permitted as shown on the attached sign plan and key legend, a.
+All lighting shall comply with Section 806 of the Land Development Code.

+Exhibit 16.
 No signs shall be permitted within the public right-of-way.
 Signage shall be placed so it does not conflict with vehicular clear zones, FDOT indices and clear zone requirements shall be met.